aqaPayam/NakhBot/README.md

 ### Chat Unlock

-Chat unlock is paid per match.
+Chat unlock is paid per Match.

+One successful chat unlock payment unlocks free-text chat for both users in that specific Match.

-If either side unlocks chat, both sides can type freely in that match.
+If either matched user unlocks chat, both users can type freely in that Match.

+The other matched user does not need to pay again for the same Match.

+Chat unlock does not expire in MVP.

 Chat unlock rules: